 How it works

-Artists needing financial support to help with expenses will be asked to submit a simple online form to the national AA2A team (see below).
+Artists needing financial support to help with expenses will be asked to submit a simple online form to the national AA2A team.
 Artists must not apply until they are formally offered a place.
-As host institutions may require a response within 10 days please do not delay, particularly if accepting a place is dependent on our decision.
+As host institutions may require you to accept an offer of a place within 10 days please do not delay, particularly if accepting a place is dependent on our decision.

 Every application will be considered and within 7 days we will email you with information about our decision.